sodadata/docs/soda-cl/soda-cl-overview.md

 * browse the library of **SodaCL snippets** that insert correctly-formatted syntax for the most commonly-used checks for basic data quality.
 * use **Ask SodaGPT**, a generative AI assistant that turns natural-language requests into production-ready SodaCL checks.
 [Read more]({% link soda-cloud/sodagpt.md %}).
 * consider following the **[Quick start for SodaCL]({% link soda/quick-start-sodacl.md %})**, including the [Tips and best practices]({% link soda/quick-start-sodacl.md %}#tips-and-best-practices-for-sodacl) section.
+* refer to the [SodaCL reference]({% link soda-cl/metrics-and-checks.md %}) for exhaustive details on every type of metric and check.

 ![sodacl-start](/assets/images/sodacl-start.png){:height="700px" width="700px"}